JayK0818/VuePress-Blog/docs/vue/webpack.md

   ]
 }
 ```
-1. proirity
+1. priority

   Allows to specify the priority of copying files with the same destination name,Files for the
-  patterns with higher priority will be copie later.
+  patterns with higher priority will be copied later.

 ![copy-priority](./images/copy-priority.png)